Last updated: June 25, 2026

 5. Website and Cookies

-The clawvisor.com marketing site uses Plausible Analytics, a privacy-focused, cookie-free analytics tool.
-Plausible does not use cookies, does not collect personal data, and is fully compliant with GDPR, CCPA, and PECR.
+Our marketing site is hosted on Ploy and uses two privacy-focused, cookie-free analytics tools: Ploy's built-in first-party analytics and Plausible Analytics.
+Neither tool uses cookies or collects personal data, and both are compliant with GDPR, CCPA, and PECR.
 All data is aggregated and no individual visitors can be identified.
 Server logs may record IP addresses and request metadata as part of standard web hosting, which are retained for security purposes and automatically purged.

 The hosted application at app.clawvisor.com uses strictly necessary cookies for authentication and security, such as an HttpOnly refresh-token cookie.
 These cookies are required to provide the Service and are not used for advertising or analytics.